Don't count chickens before they hatch: Tyson bet on wrong rooster

-Retail & ConsumerDon't count chickens before they hatch: Tyson bet on wrong rooster

-Tyson Foods (TSN.N) is laying off a certain type of rooster from its U.S. chicken business after a surprising discovery that eggs fertilized by the male bird hatch less often, resulting in fewer chickens.
+CHICAGO (Reuters) - Tyson Foods is laying off a certain type of rooster from its U.S. chicken business after a surprising discovery that eggs fertilized by the male bird hatch less often, resulting in fewer chickens.

 The world’s largest meat producer by sales will install a replacement across its breeding program by this fall to boost production, Donnie King, president of Tyson’s poultry business, said on Monday.